Days Countdown

 What is Beaujolais Nouveau?

-Beaujolais Nouveau is a young red wine made from Gamay grapes produced in the Beaujolais region of France.
-Unlike most wines that benefit from aging, Beaujolais Nouveau is intended for immediate consumption.
-It’s known for its fresh, fruity flavor and light body, making it extremely approachable even for those new to red wines.
+Beaujolais Nouveau is a young red wine made from Gamay grapes in France’s Beaujolais region.
+Unlike wines designed for aging, it is produced for early release and immediate enjoyment.
+It is known for its fresh fruit character and light body, making it easy to enjoy even for those new to red wine.

 History of Beaujolais Nouveau Day